South Korea president's office block prosecutors' searches

-SEOUL, South Korea (AP) — South Korean officials Friday turned away prosecutors trying to search the president’s mountainside compound, a confrontation that highlights the tensions of an investigation into a scandal that knocked President Park Geun-hye from power.
+SEOUL, South Korea (AP) — Aides to South Korean President Park Geun-hye turned away prosecutors trying to search her official compound on Friday, a confrontation that highlights the high stakes at play as investigators look into a scandal that knocked her from power.

-Prosecutors want to question Park and search her presidential Blue House for more information about events that led to her impeachment in December.
-Park has said she’s willing to be questioned.
-But her office opposes any search and maintains that a law blocks searches in areas with military and other official secrets.
+Prosecutors want to question Park and search the presidential Blue House for more information about events that led to her impeachment in December.
+Park has said she’s willing to be questioned, but her office maintains that a law blocks searches in areas with official secrets.

-On Friday, a team of prosecutors and investigators attempted to enter the Blue House in downtown Seoul after receiving a court-issued search warrant.
-But the Blue House didn’t let them in, saying it can only hand over documents to prosecutors, not give them entrance.
-It wasn’t immediately clear whether the president’s office produced the documents or whether ignoring the court’s search warrant was legal.
+On Friday, a team of 20 prosecutors and investigators attempted to enter the Blue House in downtown Seoul after receiving a court-issued search warrant.
+But Blue House officials didn’t let them in, saying they were able to hand over documents to prosecutors, but not give them entrance.

-South Korean television stations showed what they called members of the special prosecutors’ team waiting inside cars at a parking lot within the Blue House compound.
+Television stations showed the prosecutors waiting inside cars in a parking lot within the Blue House compound.
+After several hours, the prosecution team members withdrew.

 Most Read Stories